RPA-US/screenrpa/README.md

 Initialize the redis server as your celery broker.

-**`python -m celery -A rim worker`**
+**`python -m celery -A rim worker --concurrency 1`**

-Starts the celery worker for the rim application.
+Starts the celery worker for the rim application, with 1 being the number of celery tasks that can be executed simultaneously, putting the rest in a queue.
 Celery is used to manage tasks asyncronously in django.

 ## Learn More